 New Year’s Eve Entertainment

-These fireworks shows are so intense that some guests might consider wearing sunglasses and earplugs while watching.
+The fireworks shows at Magic Kingdom and Epcot are so intense that some guests might consider wearing sunglasses and earplugs while watching.
 They’re seriously good–so good that they just might help you overlook those crazy crowds (okay, probably not!).
-Other New Year’s Eve entertainment is really just offered to draw some people away from the busy parks and provide an alternative.
+Other New Year’s Eve entertainment is really just offered to draw some people away from Magic Kingdom & Epcot, and provide an alternative.

 We aren’t even going to bother covering these various offerings.
 If you’re braving the crowds for a visit during the holiday week, you shouldn’t even consider wasting your time with anything besides the fireworks on New Year’s Eve…unless you really just hate awesome fireworks shows.

-If you’ll be visiting for both December 30 and New Year’s Eve, watch the Magic Kingdom’s Fantasy in the Sky fireworks on December 30.
-This is a no brainer.
-The Magic Kingdom will still be busy, but not as busy as it will be on New Year’s Eve, plus, seeing the fireworks on December 30 frees you up to watch at Disney’s Hollywood Studios or Epcot on New Year’s Eve.
+Plus, seeing the fireworks on December 30 frees you up to watch at Epcot on New Year’s Eve.
 If you’re only visiting for New Year’s Eve, our pick is still with Fantasy in the Sky, as we think it’s the best show, and worth dealing with the Magic Kingdom crowds.

-In addition to the fireworks, there will be special shows and DJs in Epcot (both Future World and World Showcase–the silent DJ in Japan has become really popular, but you’ll need to lineup for headphones), and additional bar-booths throughout the park to help celebrate the New Year prior to the fireworks shows.
+In addition to the fireworks, there will be special shows and DJs in Epcot (both Future World and World Showcase–the Silent DJ Dance Party has become really popular, so be ready to lineup for headphones), and additional bar-booths throughout the park to help celebrate the New Year prior to the fireworks shows.

 Epcot’s World Showcase can hold a lot of people, but it still manages to fill up, and becomes difficult to navigate.
-In theory, Epcot is great…in reality, it’s crowded and that many drunk guests with noisemakers become really grating after about hour 4 of standing elbow to elbow with them.
+In theory, Epcot is great…in reality, it’s crowded and that many drunk guests with noisemakers becomes grating after about hour 4 of standing elbow to elbow with them.

 Plan to get to wherever you’re going to watch these fireworks shows at least two hours in advance.
 Possibly more.
-In the Magic Kingdom, we saw people saving prime locations for the shows in the early afternoon.
+In Magic Kingdom, we saw people saving prime locations for the shows in the early afternoon.
 This is just a bit excessive, but it should give you an idea of how popular the shows are.
 You definitely will not be able to stroll up to a good location 15 minutes (or even an hour) before the fireworks start.